GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 ## Test Suites

-### Test suite: shapevalidation

-Test that a VM can boot and access the virtual hardware of the large machine shape in a VM family.

-#### Test`$FAMILY`Mem

-Test that the available system memory is at least the expected amount of memory for this VM shape.

-#### Test`$FAMILY`Cpu

-Test the the number of active processors is equal to the number of processors expected for this VM shape.

-#### Test`$FAMILY`Numa

-Test the the number of active numa nodes is equal to the number of processors expected for this VM shape.

 ### Test suite: cvm

 #### TestSEVEnabled/TestSEVSNPEnabled/TestTDXEnabled
-Validate that an instance can boot with the specified confidential instance type and load its guest kernel module.
+Validate that an instance can boot with the specified confidential instance type and that the guest kernel supports the associated CPU feature.

+#### TestLiveMigrate
+Test that live migration works on each supported confidential instance type.

 ### Test suite: disk